ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S02-ethereum/M5-installing-geth/index.md

 Geth has several interfaces through which you can communicate with your Ethereum node.

-*   Javascript Console: you can start geth with an interactive console, that provides a javascript runtime environment exposing a javascript API to interact with your node.
-The [Javascript Console API](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console){target=_blank} includes the web3 javascript Ðapp API as well as an 'admin' API.
+*   JavaScript Console: you can start geth with an interactive console, that provides a javascript runtime environment exposing a javascript API to interact with your node.
+The [JavaScript Console API](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console){target=_blank} includes the web3 javascript Ðapp API as well as an 'admin' API.
 *   JSON-RPC server: you can start geth with a json-rpc server that exposes the [JSON-RPC API](https://github.com/ethereum/wiki/wiki/JSON-RPC){target=_blank}
 *   [Command line options](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options){target=_blank} documents command line parameters as well as subcommands.